 Cook County has launched a comprehensive initiative to provide economic relief to small businesses, non-profits, community service organizations and independent contractors in response to the pandemic.
 More information can be found on the county's website.

-The State of Illinois will be offering two programs for small businesses: the Business Interruption Grants Program (BIG) and Distressed Capital Program.
-The BIG program will provide $60 million to businesses who have experienced losses or business interruption due to the COVID-19 crisis.
+The State of Illinois is currently offering two programs for small businesses: the Business Interruption Grants Program (BIG) and the new Rebuild Distressed Communities (RDC) program.
+In its upcoming second round of funding, BIG program will provide $220 million to businesses who have experienced losses or business interruption due to the COVID-19 crisis.

 All Illinois small businesses are currently eligible to apply for loans of up to $2 million from the U.S. Small Business Administration (SBA) through the Economic Injury Loan Program.
 These loans can go toward working capital to meet needs including payroll, accounts payable and fixed debt payments until economic conditions improve.
 Interest rates are 3.75 percent for small businesses and 2.75 percent for non-profits.
 Applications are open now on the SBA's website.